 I usually only pay a couple bucks for each plate.

-Hanging plates on a wall is simple.
+Hanging plates on a wall is easy and I love just how beautiful and simple it looks.

 I get THESE disc adhesives on Amazon Prime.
 I know there are lots of other ways to do it, but these are so simple to use.